MikolajKocik/Website_sales_analysis/README.md

 These insights can be used to optimize sales strategies, marketing campaigns, and inventory management to better meet customer needs and preferences.

-Comments: Txt files to Project.pbix are made in Polish language also the visualizations.
+*Comments*: Txt files to Project.pbix are made in Polish language also the visualizations.